 Women Leading the Way to Christ

-Kimberly Wold
+by Kimberly Wold

 “Kaphar” painting and poem by Candy Hunt.